TAKE MY YOKE UPON YOU (Part 2)

-While all believers have been vested with the power and authority of Jesus Christ, it is only those who are yoked together with Christ and thus know Christ intimately that can wield or demonstrate His power and authority with boldness (Luke 10:19, 22:28-29).
+While all believers have been vested with the power and authority of Jesus Christ, only those who are yoked together with Christ and thus know Christ intimately can wield or demonstrate His power and authority with boldness (Luke 10:19, 22:28-29).

-Many believers today are running from one church to another and from one prophet to another as a result of fear of death and threat of their enemies simply because they are ignorant of their highly exalted spiritual position in Christ and the exceeding great power and authority of Christ that has vested in them.
+Many believers today are running from one church to another and from one prophet to another as a result of fear of death and threat of their enemies simply because they are ignorant of their highly exalted spiritual position in Christ and the exceeding great spiritual power and authority that Jesus Christ that has vested in them.

-It takes being yoked together with Christ and thus learning from Him and knowing Him intimately and increasingly to know and understand your new spiritual identity, status, position and authority in Christ Jesus, and thus prevail in spiritual warfare.
+It takes being yoked together with Christ and thus learning from Him and knowing Him intimately and increasingly to know and understand your new spiritual identity, status, position, and authority in Christ Jesus, therefore prevail in spiritual warfare.

 The Scripture reports that the Lord Jesus worked mightily with and through His early disciples or yoke-fellows.